berkdurmus/lisp-parser/README.md

 ## Introduction
 Lisp-Parser is a TypeScript-based parser for LISP code.
 It provides a means to parse LISP syntax into a structured format, offering insights into the code's structure and components.
 This tool is particularly useful for developers working with or analyzing LISP code.

+## Algorithm and Data Structure

+### Lisp Parsing Algorithm
+1. **Tokenization (Lexical Analysis):**
+   - Breaks the input Lisp code into tokens (smallest units like keywords, symbols, operators).
+   - Data Structure: Array or list for storing tokens.
+   - Complexity: Time - O(n), Space - O(n).

+2. **Syntax Analysis (Parsing):**
+   - Converts the stream of tokens into a syntax tree (AST - Abstract Syntax Tree).
+   - Data Structure: Tree (AST).
+   - Complexity: Time - Generally O(n), Space - O(n).

+3. **Removing Comments:**
+   - Scans the code to strip out comments.
+   - Complexity: Time - O(n), Space - O(n) if storing the result, otherwise O(1).

+### Application to Lisp-Parser
+The `main.ts` file in the project indicates a similar flow: removing comments, tokenization, and parsing into an AST.

+### Memory and Time Complexity
+- Memory Complexity: Primarily from storing tokens and the AST, both proportional to the input size (O(n)).
+- Time Complexity: Generally linear (O(n)) for both tokenization and parsing.

 ## Getting Started

 ### Prerequisites